Software → all posts

 Why a Browser Tool?

 We’ve wanted to fix this for years.
 The old Go codebase used cgo indirectly through several dependencies and relied on OS-specific terminal handling, making a clean WASM compilation impractical.
-The Rust rewrite — pure Rust with no C/FFI, no system calls in the core engine — made WASM a natural target.
+The Rust rewrite is pure Rust with no C/FFI and no system calls in the core engine, which made WASM a natural target.

 Verification and Analysis

 The screenshot below shows the Workbench analyzing a simplified model of the Signal Protocol.
-The left panel is the editor with syntax highlighting — keywords like principal and attacker in bold, primitives like HASH, HKDF, AEAD_ENC in green, query types in red, and message arrows in amber.
-The right panel shows the verification results: confidentiality? m1 passes, but authentication?
-Alice -> Bob: e1 fails — the active attacker can forge the encrypted message.
+The left panel is the editor with syntax highlighting: keywords like principal and attacker in bold, primitives like HASH, HKDF, AEAD_ENC in green, query types in red, and message arrows in amber.
+The right panel shows the verification results. confidentiality? m1 passes, but authentication?
+Alice -> Bob: e1 fails, because the active attacker can forge the encrypted message.

 Protocol Diagrams